WHAT I DO

 POSTDOCTORAL RESEARCH (University of Pennsylvania)

 100 million Americans suffer from Chronic Pain.
-For my postdoctoral research with Dr. Wenqin Luo, I explored how pain neurons and the brain change when someone develops chronic pain.
-One project studied the molecular mechanism behind how skin cells interact with pain neurons in an effort to unravel how yoga, acupuncture, and massage work to relieve pain.
-The hope was to find a way to make those treatments work even better!
+My postdoctoral research with Dr. Wenqin Luo explored how pain neurons and the brain change when someone develops chronic pain.
+One project studied the molecular mechanism behind how skin cells interact with pain neurons to unravel the therapeutic mechanisms behind yoga, acupuncture, and massage.
 Another project explored the emotional circuitry behind chronic pain in the context of aggression.
 We all know chronic pain can make you irritable, but identifying the circuitry behind that can help us understand the emotional aspects of pain – something we still know very little about.
-The last major project I worked on was to find a new way to assess pain in mice.
-This is important because the first step to finding new pain treatments is to test them in rodents.
-A huge problem, however, is that a VAST majority of drugs that we think are working in mice end up not working in humans, which suggests we might not be assessing pain in mice correctly.
-So, we combined slow-motion videography, statistical modeling, and machine learning to more accurately measure mouse body language as a way to interpret their pain.
+The last major project I worked on was to find a new way to assess pain in mice because the first step to finding new pain treatments is to test them in rodents.
+A huge problem, however, is that a VAST majority of drugs we think are working in mice end up not working in humans, suggesting we might not be assessing pain in mice correctly.
+So, we combined slow-motion videography, statistical modeling, and machine learning to more accurately measure mouse pain.

 GRADUATE RESEARCH (Thomas Jefferson University)

-Migraine affects 36 million individuals in the US and is the 3rd most prevalent neurological disorder on the planet.
-Under the mentorship of Dr. Michael Oshinsky, Dr. Melanie Elliott, and the Jefferson Headache Center, I worked on several projects that used a rat model of trigeminal pain with migraine-like features.
+Migraine is the 3rd most prevalent neurological disorder on the planet.
+Under the mentorship of Dr. Michael Oshinsky, Dr. Melanie Elliott, and the Jefferson Headache Center, I worked on several projects that used a rat model of head pain with migraine-like features.
 A key strategy to identify why some people get migraine is to study how migraine triggers, things that “trigger” a headache, work in these rats.
-If we can identify the mechanisms behind the trigger, we can hone in on these key areas or molecular pathways for treatment.
-Although it sounds odd, my research focused on how alcohol can initiate trigeminal pain (aka the hangover headache).
-In doing so, we found a critical neurotransmitter system that has been overlooked in migraine and a novel mitochondrial and blood-brain barrier dysfunction that promotes this neurotransmitter’s effect on pain.
+If we identify the mechanisms behind the trigger, we can home in on these molecular pathways for treatment.
+Although it sounds odd, my research focused on how alcohol initiates head pain (aka the hangover headache).
+We found a critical neurotransmitter system that has been overlooked in migraine and how mitochondrial/blood-brain barrier dysfunction promotes this neurotransmitter’s effect on pain.

 UNDERGRADUATE RESEARCH (Drexel University)